Utah Woman Charged With Lewdness After Being Topless In Her Own Home

 The state's lewdness statute criminalizes exposure of "the female breast below the top of the areola" in the presence of a child in a private place "under circumstances the person should know will likely cause affront or alarm."

-If convicted, Buchanan faces imprisonment, fines, and the requirement to register as a sex offender for 10 years.
+If convicted, Buchanan faces imprisonment, fines and the requirement to register as a sex offender for 10 years.

 "It was in the privacy of my own home.
 My husband was right next to me in the same exact manner that I was, and he's not being prosecuted," she told reporters after the court hearing.

-The charges were filed after the children's mother told authorities she was "alarmed" by the incident, according the AP.
+The charges were filed after the children's mother told that authorities she was "alarmed" by the incident, according the AP.

 Buchanan's case raises a number of constitutional concerns, says Leah Farrell, an attorney at the ACLU of Utah.